linkdd/phase-currentcost/README.rst

 By default:

 * We are looking for default tty port located in /dev/currentcost.
 You can over-write it if you want using --tty-port argument.
 * RabbitMQ is not activated.
-To activate it you have to add your credential to currentcost script.
+To activate it you have to add your credential to phase-currentcost script.
 To give your credential to currentcost script, use --rabbitMQ-credential argument.
 * If RabbitMQ is not activated, we display currentcost message in stdout.
 Else we send it over the network.

 Examples: